GET HELP

 6. No Promotion: Your post should not promote specific products or services.
 Focus on sharing valuable information and experiences.

 9. “Tails Theme”: Tell your personal story!
-As a caregiver, it helps to feature the “lessons learned,” As a professional, share your perspective with a pet or family you served.
+As an animal caregiver, it helps to feature the “lessons learned,” As a pet related professional or similar, share your perspective with a pet or family you served.

 Consider allowing us to repurpose your content for my Pet Hospice Tips and Tails Newsletter on LinkedIn, which is designed for animal or family-allied practitioners who are already working in the field or who aspire to do so.
 They say storytelling is the most memorable content, so I use snippets of those “tails” to make a lesson more heartfelt and impactful.